oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/ConnectModal/ConnectWithWalletConnect.md

 This component is likely used in a larger project to provide users with a way to connect to a wallet using the WalletConnect protocol.
 The component is designed to be reusable and can be easily integrated into other parts of the project.
 Developers can customize the `addressGroup`, `keyType`, and `networkId` properties to configure the connection to the wallet.
 ## Questions:
  1. What is the purpose of this code and how does it fit into the overall oxygenium-web3 project?
 - This code is a React component called `ConnectWithWalletConnect` that handles connecting to a wallet using the WalletConnect protocol.
-It is likely part of a larger project that involves interacting with the Alephium blockchain.
+It is likely part of a larger project that involves interacting with the Oxygenium blockchain.

 2. What dependencies does this code rely on?
 - This code relies on several dependencies, including `React`, `useEffect`, `useState`, and several custom hooks and components from the `oxygeniumConnect` and `Common` directories.